Philadelphia Environmental Film Festival (Now Virtual) — Screens “Words Have Power”

 September 17, 2020

-YVFP Founder & Director, Lynne Cherry will give Keynote Address focusing on strategies for teaching and supporting students with civic identity, civic agency and action planning to impact change.
-YVFP award-winning films, Civic Engagement & Democracy Curriculum and A.C.T.I.O.N. will be shared and can be adapted to educators’ civics curriculum.
+YVFP Founder & Director, Lynne Cherry gave a Keynote Address focusing on strategies for teaching and supporting students with civic identity, civic agency and action planning to impact change.
+YVFP award-winning films, Civic Engagement & Democracy Curriculum and A.C.T.I.O.N. was shared and can be adapted to educators’ civics curriculum.

 Chagrin Documentary Film Festival — Screens YVFP Film Series